Chief Zzeh Gittlit School

 Nakhwanyàa’in geenjit shòh ìidìlii

-Located in Old Crow, Chief Zzeh Gittlit is Yukon's northernmost school.
+Located in Teechik (Old Crow), Chief Zzeh Gittlit is Yukon's northernmost school.
 It serves learners from Early Learning (K4) through Grade 12.
 Land-based, experiential learning is an important part of education, all students study the Gwich’in language, and take part in cultural activities.

-Old Crow is a fly-in community north of the Arctic Circle near the junction of the Crow River with the Porcupine River.
+Teechik is a fly-in community north of the Arctic Circle near the junction of the Chyah Njik (Crow River) with the Ch’oodeenjik (Porcupine River).

 An image of an animal on land.